The Senior Citizens League (TSCL)

 Prescription Drug Prices

-Improving and maintaining access to affordable, lifesaving prescription drugs is a top concern for TSCL’s members and supporters, most of whom live on fixed incomes and cannot afford steep and sudden cost increases.
+Improving and maintaining access to affordable, lifesaving prescription drugs is a top concern for TSCL’s supporters, most of whom live on fixed incomes and cannot afford steep and sudden cost increases.
+TSCL will wholeheartedly support measures that lead to lowering drug costs.

-In a recent survey of TSCL’s members, as many as one-third of respondents said they postponed filling their prescriptions or took less than prescribed due to high costs.
-They question why Congress hasn’t taken action to improve the system and to protect the American public from rising drug costs.
+In a recent survey of TSCL’s supporters, as many as one-third of respondents said they postponed filling their prescriptions or took less than prescribed due to high costs.
+They question why Congress has not taken action to improve the system and to protect the American public from rising drug costs.

 TSCL urges Congress to take common-sense steps like the following five to reduce prescription drug prices: allowing the federal government to negotiate lower Part D prices, capping out-of-pocket expenses for Part D beneficiaries, permitting prescription drug re-importation, prohibiting anti-competitive pay-for-delay deals, and increasing price transparency.

-TSCL has endorsed comprehensive prescription drug reform legislation called the Improving Access to Affordable Prescription Drugs Act, and in the 116th Congress, we will continue to seek out solutions that would increase access to lifesaving prescription drugs.
+TSCL has endorsed comprehensive prescription drug reform legislation in the past and in the 117th Congress we will continue to seek out solutions that would increase access to lifesaving prescription drugs.
 The goal remains to ensure safe and affordable medicines for older Americans.

 Prevention of Fraud, Waste, and Abuse